15 Christmas things to do in New York City

 The Knicks at Madison Square Garden| ©Carmen Navarro

-Seeing an NBA game in person is a must-do experience for every traveller to New York, especially if you get your tickets from Santa Claus for Christmas!
+Seeing an NBA game in person is a must-do experience for any traveller to New York, especially if you get your tickets from Santa Claus for Christmas!
 Even if you don't like sports or the NBA, attending a basketball game in the USA is a real spectacle where the party, the music, the good vibes and, above all, the sport reign.

 New York is home to two NBA teams: the New York Knicks (who play at the legendary Madison Square Garden in Manhattan) and the Brooklyn Nets (whose home is the modern Barclays Center in Brooklyn).